 If goods are sent on stock transfer outside the State, input tax paid in excess of 4% will be allowed as credit.
 In other words, input tax to the extent of 4% will not be allowed as credit if goods are sent inter-state.

 5.2 Local VAT and not National VAT : The way sales tax VAT is proposed to be implemented by States, it is only local (i.e. State) VAT and not national VAT.
 Obviously, this is against basic concept of VAT.

-Composition system for small dealers having turnover upto Rs 50 lakhs has been introduced.
+Composition scheme dilutes VAT principles : Composition system for small dealers having turnover upto Rs 50 lakhs has been introduced.
 Some States have introduced scheme of payment of VAT on drugs on the basis of MRP at first stage only, with no tax at subsequent stages.
 Though these are considering ground realities, there is no doubt that this has diluted the basic concept of VAT.

 5.3 Discriminatory treatment to goods brought from out of State : Provision of not granting credit of CST seems discriminatory.
 Article 303 of Constitution of India provides as follows, ‘Neither Parliament nor the legislature of State shall have power to make any law giving any preference to one State over another, or making any discrimination between one State and another’.
 As per Article 304(a), State Government can impose tax on goods imported from other States, but cannot discriminate between goods imported from other States and goods manufactured within the State.

 Kelkar Committee in para 7.2 of its final report submitted in December 2002, has also expressed apprehensions about legal implications of Article 304(a) in State Level VAT.
 The Kelkar Committee has expressed apprehension that investment decisions will tend towards States where the market within the State is larger than outside.5.4 States indirectly taxing inter-state transaction : If goods sent on stock transfer basis, credit will be granted only in excess of 4% tax paid on inputs.
 Thus, indirectly, tax will be levied on stock transfers.
 As per Article 286, State Government cannot impose tax on sale or purchase during imports or exports; or tax on sale outside the State.
 It means that State Government can impose sales tax only on sale within the State.

 Role of Chartered Accountant in VAT Chartered Accountants have a key role to play in proper implementation and success of VAT.

 Record keeping : VAT will require proper record keeping and accounting.
 Systematic records of input credit and its proper utilisation is the key to success of VAT.
 Chartered Accountants have expertise in these areas.
 They can play a very significant role in ensuring proper implementation of VAT.

 Tax planning : Careful study of VAT is required to plan purchases and sales.
 Chartered Accountant is well trained to calculate impact of various alternatives and find out most optimum methods of purchases and sale to minimise tax impact.

 Negotiations with suppliers to reduce price : VAT credit will alter cost structure of goods supplied as inputs.
 Chartered Accountant can ensure that the benefit of cost reduction is passed on by suppliers to his company.
 On the other hand, when similar pressure comes from buyers of his company, he must be ready with full data to resist the claims.

 Facing audit by departmental officers : There will be audit wing in department and certain percentage of dealers will be taken up for audit every year on scientific basis.
 The audit wing will be independent of tax collection wing, to remove bias.
 There will be cross verification with Central Excise and Income Tax also. [para 2.13 of White Paper on State-Level VAT).
 Chartered Accountant can ensure proper record keeping to ensure satisfaction of departmental Auditors.
 He can systematically and fully reply audit queries and sort out audit objections, due to his professional expertise.

 External Audit of VAT records : There will be no regular assessment of all VAT returns.
 Only some returns will be scrutinised.
 In other cases, return filed by dealer will be accepted.
 Though trust has been reposed on tax payers, check on compliance is necessary.
 Professionals can play a very vital role in ensuring tax compliance, by audit of VAT accounts.
 VAT laws of some States provide for audit by outside agencies.
 In Karnataka, audit report is required if turnover exceeds Rs 25 lakhs.
 AP VAT Act provides for audit by CA, if audit is ordered by Commissioner.
 Maharashtra Government has made provision for audit by CA if turnover exceeds Rs 40 lakhs.
 In Delhi, the dealer is required to submit copy of audit report u/s 44AB of Income Tax Act.
 No separate audit is prescribed, unless special audit is ordered by department.
 Other States may also prescribe external audit, once they see the utility of Audit reports submitted by CA in ensuring tax compliance.